esp-rs/book/src/getting-started/using-esp-config.md

 # Using `esp-config`'s TUI (Optional)

-If installed you can launch the tool from your project's directory by running `esp-config` which looks like this
+If installed, you can launch the tool from your project's directory by running `esp-config`, which looks like this:

 ![Screenshot](../assets/esp-config.png)